Skip to content

 checkTrafficAllocation() widget/src/lib/widgetInit/trafficControl.ts Deterministic traffic bucketing

-isUrlAllowed() shared/src/utils/domain/siteRestrictions.ts Checks URL against exclusion patterns
+isUrlAllowed() shared/src/utils/domain/siteRestrictions.ts Checks URL against page_display_rules (hidden)

 isCurrentDeviceAllowed() shared/src/utils/domain/siteRestrictions.ts Checks mobile device rules